aanastasiou/neoads/doc/source/background.rst

 The objective of this section is to provide a broad overview of some general ideas behind the design of ``neoads`` that will become useful when considering its operation in more detail in later sections.

-The main point that this section is making is that when using ``neoads``, the Neo4J backend is viewed as one large memory space similar to the computer's Random Access Memory (RAM).
+The main point that this section is making is that ``neoads`` turns the Neo4J backend to one large memory space similar to the computer's Random Access Memory (RAM).

 A computer's RAM
 ----------------
-A computer's [#f1]_ RAM supports two operations, those of READ and WRITE, each requiring an ADDRESS.
-RAM transactions take place in WORD boundaries with varying word lengths depending on hardware architecture and / or operations.
+A computer's [#f1]_ RAM supports two operations over WORDs, those of READ and WRITE, each requiring an ADDRESS.

+These operations take place in WORD boundaries with varying word lengths depending on hardware architecture and / or the operations themselves.

-Although RAM is accessed via an ADDRESS that is an integer number, this number can be the result of a mathematical operation.
+RAM is accessed via an ADDRESS that is an integer number, and it can well be the result of a mathematical operation.
 That is, it is possible to access memory indirectly via the use of `pointers <https://en.wikipedia.org/wiki/Pointer_(computer_programming)>`_.

-Given an ADDRESS, computers WRITE and READ data from RAM without really knowing how to interpret those data.
+Given an ADDRESS, computers WRITE and READ data to/from RAM without really knowing how to interpret those data (e.g. a record that holds information about a Person, is still a contiguous block of memory as far as a duplication operation is concerned).
 The only type of word that computers really work with is the Integer [#f2]_.
-Almost all of the data types that have been conceived to deal with specific problems are supported by high level programming languages.

-High level programming languages abstract RAM transactions but retain the basic nature of memory access.
-In a language like Python, for example, WORDs in RAM are accessed via variables that instead of ADDRESS have human readable names and instead of operations like *"Write [0x0B, Ox0E, x0E] beginning at 0xF16"*, the easier expression ``my_variable = 4096`` is used.
-Higher level languages also add two more operations to READ, WRITE in order to RESERVE and RELEASE a range of memory ADDRESSes that are allocated for a specific purpose.
+The majority of these operations are invisible to users of higher level programming languages.
+Those languages abstract RAM transactions (and other data validity checks) retaining only the basic nature of memory access.

+In a language like Python, for example, WORDs in memory are accessed via variables that instead of ADDRESS have human readable names and instead of operations like *"Write [0x0B, Ox0E, x0E] beginning at 0xF16"*, use "assignment" (``my_variable = 4096``).
+Higher level languages also add two more operations to READ, WRITE in order to RESERVE and RELEASE a range of memory ADDRESSes that are allocated for a specific purpose (e.g. C's ``malloc(), free()``).

-Therefore, higher level languages abstract memory access via their ability to manage variables (and literal values).
-The two most important characteristics of a variable in a programming language are its:
+The two most important characteristics of a "variable" in a higher level programming language are its:

 1. **Name**; and
 2. **Data Type**

-When a variable is initialised within the `scope <https://en.wikipedia.org/wiki/Scope_(computer_science)>`_ of a a given higher level imperative computer language, an entry is made on a look up table that **associates** its *logical name* (``my_scream``, ``your_scream``, ``the_icecream``, etc) with its *physical* name (or in other words the ADDRESS).
+When a variable is initialised within the `scope <https://en.wikipedia.org/wiki/Scope_(computer_science)>`_ of a a process or function, an entry is made on a look up table that **associates** its *logical name* (``my_scream``, ``your_scream``, ``the_icecream``, etc) with its *physical* name (or in other words its ADDRESS in *some* part of memory).

-The logical name of the variable enables a programmer to refer to the variable and its data type implies how to treat the variable.
+The logical name of the variable enables a programmer to refer to the variable and its data type determines how to treat the variable.

 At its most elementary form, a data type is a set of valid values associated with that data type.
 More advanced forms of